Mental health app ThoughtFull, Pfizer to expand get admission to to biopsychosocial care in Singapore

 WHY IT MATTERS

-Considering this, Pfizer Singapore Country Manager Erika Pagani said they initiated the partnership with thoughtful to “undertake the stigmas related to intellectual health and develop a digital intellectual fitness area to assist support the mental healthcare ecosystem in Singapore”.
+Considering this, Pfizer Singapore Country Manager Erika Pagani said they initiated the partnership with Thoughtful to “undertake the stigmas related to intellectual health and develop a digital intellectual fitness area to assist support the mental healthcare ecosystem in Singapore”.

 MARKET SNAPSHOT